 What Defenses Do Insurance Companies Use To Avoid Paying Out On Personal Injury Claims?

-If you have a personal injury claim, you may be experiencing difficulty with making a claim with the insurance company for the at-fault party.
+If you have a personal injury claim, you may be experiencing difficulty with making a claim with the insurance company of the at-fault party.
 As insurance companies typically fight paying out fair and reasonable compensation every step of the way, it is important to be as proactive as possible when dealing with your personal injury claim.
 This article will discuss some of the most common defenses that insurance companies use in personal injury claims and how to combat them.

 Prior Similar Injuries